convertigo/convertigo/docker/README.md

 The default `SESSION_TIMEOUT` value is *30* and can be defined this way:

     docker run -d –name C8O -e SESSION_TIMEOUT=5 -p 28080:28080 convertigo

+## `DISABLE_SUDO` Environment variable

+The image include *sudo* command line, configured to allow the *convertigo* user to use it without password and to perform some *root* action inside the container.
+This variable allow to disable this permission.

+The default `DISABLE_SUDO` value is *empty* and can be defined this way:

+    docker run -d –name C8O -e DISABLE_SUDO=true -p 28080:28080 convertigo

 ## Pre configurated Docker compose stack